2018 VITA Sites and Service Schedules

 Who supports and manages the VITA and EITC program?

-Some Refunds Delayed in 2017
+Some Refunds Delayed

 Due to changes in the law, starting in 2017, the IRS can’t issue refunds before Feb.
 15, 2017, for returns that claim the Earned Income Credit (EIC) or the Additional Child Tax Credit (ACTC).
 This applies to the entire refund, not just the portion associated with these credits.
 As in past years, the IRS will begin accepting and processing tax returns once the filing season begins.
 All taxpayers should file as usual.
 Even though the IRS cannot issue refunds for some early filers until at least Feb.
 15, the IRS reminds taxpayers that most refunds will still be issued within the normal timeframe: 21 days or less, after being accepted for processing by the IRS.